Yazidn/barnacle/README.md

 # Barnacle
 A simple application that tracks your shows.
+In other words, it keeps track of what episode you need to watch next, and what season.

 ## Screenshot
 ![alt text](https://i.imgur.com/zQESxaU.png)